eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The ECA identity bootstrap procedure presents a path for a next-generation, built-in SPIRE node attestor that operates without bearer tokens.
 By implementing ECA natively, the SPIRE agent could act as the ECA Attester and the SPIRE server as the ECA Verifier.
 This would evolve the enrollment model by replacing the dependency on "possession of a secret" with a model based on an interactive, challenge-response proof of the compute instance's identity.
 This approach, which uses measurable properties of the instance itself, is designed to drastically reduce the risk of impersonation.

-Beyond initial bootstrapping, the ECA **attestation renewal procedure** offers a standardized mechanism for periodic, stateful health checks.
-A native ECA attestor could leverage this capability to provide continuous verification of workload integrity throughout its lifecycle, a critical requirement for modern infrastructure.
+Beyond initial bootstrapping, the ECA *attestation renewal procedure* offers a standardized mechanism for periodic, stateful health checks.
+A native ECA node attestor would leverage this renewal procedure to enable SPIRE to perform continuous health verification of the node itself, beyond the initial attestation, a critical requirement for modern infrastructure.

 In this integrated model, a successful ECA bootstrap would conclude with an Attestation Result (AR) containing verifiable claims.
 The SPIRE server, acting as the Verifier, would validate this AR and use its claims (e.g., `eca_uuid`, EUID, `IHB`) as selectors for a secure registration policy, admitting the node to issue SVIDs as usual.

 ~~~
 # Example of SPIRE registration entry using selectors from a native ECA attestor
 spire-server entry create -spiffeID "spiffe://example.org/my-service"
-\-parentID "spiffe://example.org/spire/agent/eca/\<verifier\_id\>"
+-parentID "spiffe://example.org/spire/agent/eca/<verifier_id>"
-\-selector "eca:euid:a1b2c3d4..."
+-selector "eca:euid:a1b2c3d4..."
-\-selector "eca:ihb:e5f6g7h8..."
+-selector "eca:ihb:e5f6g7h8..."
 ~~~

 ## ECA in a WIMSE Architecture {#eca-in-a-wimse-architecture}

 The WIMSE (Workload Identity in Multi-System Environments) architecture aims to standardize how workloads obtain and use identity credentials across diverse platforms.
 ECA aligns with and enhances this architecture by providing a standardized, attestation-based mechanism for bootstrapping verifiable workload identity, directly addressing the bootstrapping use case identified in the WIMSE charter.

 Within the WIMSE model, ECA fulfills a critical role in the initial "Bootstrapping Workload Identifiers and Credentials" phase.
-The ECA **identity bootstrap procedure** allows a workload (acting as the ECA Attester) to establish its initial identity by providing cryptographic proof of its state to a service (the ECA Verifier).
+The ECA *identity bootstrap procedure* allows a workload (acting as the ECA Attester) to establish its initial identity by providing cryptographic proof of its state to a service (the ECA Verifier).
 A successful attestation results in a signed Attestation Result (AR).

 This AR can be integrated into the WIMSE ecosystem through several patterns:

 *   **Direct AR Presentation:** The workload can present its ECA-derived AR directly to a WIMSE-protected service using attested (D)TLS, for example via the TLS Exported Authenticators mechanism with the `cmw_attestation` extension.
 In this model, the service acts as a Verifying Relying Party, consuming the AR directly for authentication and authorization decisions.

 *   **Token Exchange:** The workload can present its AR to a WIMSE Identity Service (e.g., an OAuth Authorization Server) to exchange it for a standard WIMSE token (e.g., a JWT access token or a SPIFFE SVID).
-This pattern leverages the WIMSE **Token Exchange** deliverable, allowing the workload to use a normalized credential with services that may not natively process attestation results.
+This pattern leverages the WIMSE *Token Exchange* deliverable, allowing the workload to use a normalized credential with services that may not natively process attestation results.
+This pattern allows legacy services that understand JWTs but not attestation results to participate in a WIMSE ecosystem without modification, while still benefiting from ECA's strong bootstrap security.

 *   **Credential Injection:** The ECA Verifier can be co-located with or act as a WIMSE credential issuer.
 Upon successful attestation, it directly injects a short-lived identity credential (e.g., an X.509 certificate) into the workload.
 This pattern streamlines the bootstrap process, combining attestation and credential issuance into a single step.